-Not less than 1 day before the FDR: Parties must file and serve and updated costs estimate (Form H)
+Not less than 1 day before the FDR: Parties must file and serve an updated costs estimate (Form H)

-If settlement is reached, a consent order may be approved by the Court.
+If settlement is reached, a consent order may be approved by the court.

-If settlement is not reached, the court will make further directions (including narrative statements) and a final hearing will be listed.
+If settlement is not reached, the court will make further directions (including Section 25 Statements) and a final hearing will be listed.